tcodes0/tt/API.md

 ## tt init

-write blank files to ttDir
+write blank files {} to ttDir. tt will write state.json with fresh data when shuting down.

 ## tt help